knail1/randomSwiftCode/README.md

 progress and notes are in the form of independent commits as well as hand notes i'm taking in a book, which i'll some day upload as pdf.

+## Taxonomy

+- tips and tricks/best practices are notated in  the comments as TIP: